monosux/raspberry-pi-boinc-js-monitor/README.md

 ## About

-Get current BOINC tasks, CPU load, and temperature in your command line.
+Get current BOINC tasks, CPU load, and temperature in your Raspberry Pi command line.

 ![Example](assets/image.png)